NeeteshDadwariya/mnist-cnn-digit-classification/README.md

 The last layer constitutes of the softmax-activation function as this returns a probability distribution over the target classes in a multiclass classification problem.
 In our case, the activation classes are limited to 0-9 each representing one digit.

 # Inference Pipeline
-For the inference pipeline, streamlit web application has been et up.
+For the inference pipeline, streamlit web application has been set up.
+The application code can be found at [webapp.py](webapp.py)

 Streamlit web app can be run via the below commands